gayverjr/pyemap/docs/install.rst

 Installation
 =========================================================
-PyeMap requires Python 3.5, 3.6, or 3.7.
-Below, we present two installation recipes which work for Linux, OSX, and Windows platforms.
+PyeMap requires Python 3.5, 3.6, or 3.7, and a working copy of wget_ in the path.
+Only installations for OSX and Linux have been tested.

-.. rubric:: Conda (recommended)
+.. rubric:: Conda (recommended for OSX and Linux)

 The easiset way to install PyeMap is using the conda_ package manager.
 The easiest ways to get conda are through the Anaconda_ and Miniconda_ distributions.